schuchert/wikispaces/pages/cpptraining.UsingCSlimWithVisualStudio2010.md

 !define SLIM_VERSION {0.0}
 {% endhighlight %}
-* Now you can hit the// **Suite**// button.
+* Now you can hit the**Suite** button.
 You will see some passing tests, missing fixtures and Exceptions.
   * If you get an exception related to a difference in the version of the slim protocol implemented by cslim versus the one expected by FitNesse, you'll need to change the "!define SLIM_VERSION {0.0}" to the version used by what cslim is implementing.
   * There are problems with exception handling.
 I'll be looking into that but that causes the fixture called ExceptionsExample to fail.
 (These are alpha instructions after all!)
   * The class TestSlim is part of the examples and it seems to be missing.